Along fortified Korean border, Olympics bring more VIPs, tourists

 That incident led to the North Koreans replacing the entire detachment of soldiers assigned to the JSA, increasing security measures in the area.
 North Korean soldiers now only rarely stand close to the official border, Watt said.

-Another North Korean soldier defected across the border in December, and South Korean border guards fired warning shots along the DMZ at an apparent North Korean search party.
+Another North Korean soldier defected across the border in December, forcing South Korean border guards to fire warning shots along the DMZ at an apparent North Korean search party.

-Since inter-Korean talks began last month, however, South Korean and international troops report fewer cross-border incidents by the North Koreans, Watt said, raising hopes that tensions could ease.
+Since the inter-Korean talks, South Korean and international troops report fewer cross-border incidents by the North Koreans, he said, raising hopes that tensions could ease.

 The UNC troops at the border are quick to note they are not a peacekeeping force, and often go out of their way to tell of North Korean provocations.